Where is Galloway?

 We stayed at Wigtown – in an immaculate b & b called Brora Lodge – recommended.
 Galloway communities often have highly characteristic painted frontages to the houses, and a wide main street, where fairs and markets used to be held.
 Wigtown confirms to this pattern.
 It’s attractive.
 Unhappily, Wigtown is associated with a horrible story from the time of the Covenanters.
 (The 17th-century religious confrontations in Scotland were as extreme and unpleasant as any war fought in the name of religion today.)
 Apparently, the story goes that this mother and daughter, for their beliefs, were tied to a stake and left to drown when the tide came in.
 See what I mean?
 It’s a hopeless theme for a visitor attraction.

 So, with a couple of monuments in town recalling the event, Wigtown suddenly came up with a good idea.
 It would become a book town.
-Today, it's stuffed with bookshops.
+Today, it’s stuffed with bookshops.
 Extraordinary.
 It has the second biggest book festival in Scotland, held in autumn every year.
-It's all terribly respectable and middle-brow.
-In 2011, for example, they even had one of those weird feet 'let-fish-chew-at-your-skin' therapies exhibiting in their food and drink tent.
-No, I don't get the connection either.
+It’s all terribly respectable and middle-brow.
+In 2011, for example, they even had one of those weird feet ‘let-fish-chew-at-your-skin’ therapies exhibiting in their food and drink tent.
+No, thinking about it, I didn’t get the connection either.
 Perhaps it was just intended to be a footnote.
 Possibly it was a food and drink tent intended for fish, but they let us in.
 Maybe it was symbolic of being tied to a stake and nibbled by fishes when the tide came in.
 Gruesome.
 I feel sorry for the fish.
-Anyway, I expect in a couple of years you'll be able to download Wigtown and its festival on your Kindle or other reading device
+Anyway, I expect in a couple of years you’ll be able to download Wigtown and its festival on your Kindle or other reading device.

 From Wigtown, you can go west to explore Galloway’s gardens.
 That stand-by of the tourist brochure writer, the Gulf Stream, helps here.
 The mild airs of Galloway take the edge off the winter cold and this is appreciated by the tender plants that are found here in the Mild West – such as cabbage palms and tree ferns at, say, Logan Botanic Garden.